CMI Working Paper 149 was published in April 2021. The working paper:

 Income protection webinar

-The Income Protection Committee is hosting a webinar on 30 July 2021, from 10:30-12:00.
-This will give an overview of the recent changes in analysis methodology, and adjustments to the IP11 claim inceptions graduations, and cover current work of the Committee, including work assessing the impact of COVID-19 and collection of data to end-2020.
-Registration is accessible to Authorised Users only.
+The Committee hosted a webinar in July 2021, which gave an overview of recent changes in analysis approach and discussed the adjustments to the IP11 claim inceptions graduations.
+It also provided an overview of the Committee’s current work and ran a number of polls to gather information from attendees on the impact of COVID-19 on IP business.
+A recording of the webinar is now available to Authorised Users only.

 If you have any questions about the CMI please email